 Mr Morritt regularly treats patients from all over the UK who want to have their breast implants removed (explant surgery).
-He frequently performs both total capsulectomy (or full capsulectomy) and en bloc capsulectomy procedures.
-Mr Morritt frequently treats patients with breast implant illness.
+He frequently performs both full capsulectomy (or total capsulectomy) and En bloc capsulectomy procedures.
+Mr Morritt frequently treats patients with breast implant illness (BII) symptoms.

 Why do patients have their breast implants removed?

 Patients request removal of their breast implants (explant surgery) for a variety of reasons.
-Most frequently, breast implants are removed following breast implant rupture or problems with significant capsular contracture (causes hardening of the breasts and/or change in breast shape).
+Breast implants are most commonly removed following breast implant rupture or problems with significant capsular contracture (causes hardening of the breasts and/or a change in breast shape).
 Some patients (who often have put on weight in later life) decide that they want to have smaller breasts and request breast implant removal.
 Rarely, there are breast implant related safety scares such as with PIP breast implants or Allergan breast implants where patients are advised or request to have their implants removed.
-Some patients may feel that they are suffering from ‘Breast implant illness (BII)’ and may also request removal of breast implants.
+Some patients may feel that they are suffering from ‘Breast implant illness’ and may also request removal of breast implants.
 With advancing medical knowledge conditions that are related to breast implants become identified such as BIA-ALCL (Breast implant associated anaplastic large cell lymphoma – a form of cancer) and although these conditions are very rare some patients request removal of breast implants for peace of mind.

 Read more about breast implant illness – click here